aaronbloomfield/pdr/labs/lab06/index.md

 The basic idea is that given a dictionary of words, we want to write a program that finds all instances of those words in a grid of letters.
 This is similar to find-a-word puzzles where you circle the words, horizontally, vertically or diagonally in the grid.
 As is specified on page 2 of the textbook, words can appear in any order (including backwards) in the puzzle.
 However, in our case you are not given the list of words to find, you are merely given the grid and told to find all the English words in the grid.
 You will be given a dictionary (list) of English words, but you should expect this to be very large.
 You will want to put this list of words into a hash table to facilitate quickly checking if a particular combination of letters is a word in the dictionary.

 You **must** write your own hash table for this lab.
-However, you can refer to the Weiss book code when understanding how your hash table code will work.
 I will expect you to be able to implement a hash table after completing the lab.
 You should definitely stay away from templates for your implementation.
 You may use separate chaining with buckets of any type you wish (linked list, STL vectors, trees, hash tables) or open addressing with any collision resolution strategy you wish (linear probing, quadratic probing, double hashing).

 We are not as interested in how fast this runs for the pre-lab; the fast implementation is for the post-lab.
 You may use any data structures that you want EXCEPT a vector of vectors, which is specifically forbidden.
 You can use a vector of linked lists, however.